 Who & what organisations are involved?

 The campaign originally started because of a large, and still growing, number of individuals who were, and still are, totally fed up with poor Radio reception, poor TV reception and especially with the lack of local news/events coverage.
 In the case of the latter, there is no radio or TV service that actually covers the whole county!
-In addition, there are many problems regarding switchover to Digital TV, & concerns regarding Digital Radio (DAB).
+In addition, there were many problems regarding switchover to Digital TV, & concerns regarding Digital Radio (DAB).
 These people therefore formed an Action Group to get something done.

 The Action Group then formed an Executive Committee, which is strongly supported & chaired by Oliver Letwin MP.
 The Action Group Executive Committee also includes official representatives from Dorset County Council, all town/borough councils in West Dorset, Weymouth & Portland plus DAPTC, some Parish Council Chairmen, Dorset WI, Dorset CLA, Dorset Chamber of Commerce and a number of individuals & experts.
 Specifically: